conduktor/conduktor-docs/docs/platform/troubleshooting/logs-configuration.md

 :::

 ### Per module log configuration
-The following environment variables are used to configure Conduktor Platform logs per module.
+The following environment variables are used to configure Conduktor Console logs per module.

 | ENV                                 | Default value        |                                                                                                                              |
 |-------------------------------------|----------------------|------------------------------------------------------------------------------------------------------------------------------|